A Full Southern Breakfast is served in the Dining Room on antique china made in Limoges, France by Haviland in the third quarter of the 19th century.

 |

-| The casket holds the champagne bottle decorated in red, white and blue ribbons, used to christen the USS Shields. |
+Displayed in this Natchez bed and breakfast Dining Room is the casket holding the champagne bottle decorated in red, white and blue ribbons, used to christen the USS Shields. |

 |

-| The USS Shields (DD-596), named for USN Purser Thomas Shields (1783-1827). |
+The USS Shields (DD-596), named for USN Purser Thomas Shields (1783-1827). |

 Contents of this page © 2007 Joseph Britton Stone.